 The Company has operating leases for office and warehouse space and certain equipment.
 In certain of the Company's lease agreements, the rental payments are adjusted periodically based on defined terms within the lease.
-The Company did not have any finance leases as of December 31, 2020 and 2019, respectively, or for the years then ended.
+The Company did not have any finance leases as of December 31, 2021 and 2020, respectively, or for the years then ended.

-Our leases relating to office and warehouse space have terms of 19 months to 122 months.
-Our leases relating to equipment have lease terms of 24 to 203 months, with certain of them having clauses relating to automatic renewal.
+Our leases relating to office and warehouse space have terms of 19 months to 126 months.
+Our leases relating to equipment have lease terms of 24 months to 203 months, with certain of them having clauses relating to automatic renewal.